 Draw the drapes open as much as possible.
 The drapes will be tightly gathered or pleated along the rod.
 When the drapes have stopped sliding closed toward the center, they have reached the point where the tension created by all the gathering has eased enough to allow the drapes to rest.
 This is their natural resting position.
 The simplest way to prevent them from sliding is to not draw them past this point.

 Extend the curtain rod for drapes that must be opened and closed.
 Draw the curtains back to the desired open position and measure the amount of space they use on the curtain rod at each end.
 Measure the width of each side of the curtains after they have slid to their resting place.
-The difference between the two measurements is the amount to extend the curtain rod at each side.
+The difference between the two measurements is the amount to extend the curtain rod at each side; remove and reinstall the curtain rod holders to accommodate the extra inches and expand the rod as needed to fit.

 Install tie-back holders on the wall and use tie-backs to hold the drapes in the open position on drapes that must be operable.
 Position the tie-backs high on the drape to prevent sliding.
-The lower the tie-backs are positioned, the more the top edge will slide.
+The lower the tie-backs are positioned, the more the top edge will slide toward the center.

 Insert a wood screw into the back of a wooden rod to prevent gathered stationary panels from sliding.
 Install it toward the center of the rod, at the inside edge of the drapes when they are in the desired open position.
 Use a 1 1/2-inch screw and leave it extended out from the rod at least 1 inch.